- Tennis Elbow

 Ulnar nerve neuropathy is the entrapment or compression of the ulnar nerve causing impairment of its function.

-• Loose Bodies in the Elbow Loose Bodies in the Elbow
+Know More - Loose Bodies in the Elbow

 Your elbow is a joint made up of three bones held together by muscles, ligaments, tendons, and cartilage.
 It is both a hinge and pivot joint allowing you to bend and rotate your elbow freely.
 Loose bodies in your elbow are small pieces of bone or cartilage that have broken off and are lying or floating free within the joint.
 They can make elbow movement such as bending or rotation difficult.